openvinotoolkit/openvino/docs/OV_Runtime_UG/ov_infer_request.md

     @endsphinxdirective

-Both requests are thread-safe: can be called from different threads without fearing corruption and failures.
+Both methods are thread-safe.

-When you are running several inference requests in parallel, accelerators can process such infer requests simultaneously, so it's impossible to predict which one will finish first and usage of `ov::InferRequest::wait` is unappropriate here.
-For such scenarios, you should use `ov::InferRequest::set_callback` method to set callback which will be called upon completion of InferRequest:
+When you are running several inference requests in parallel, a device can process them simultaneously, with no garauntees on the completion order.
+This may complicate a possible logic based on the `ov::InferRequest::wait` (unless you code needs to wait for the _all_ requests).
+For multi-requests scenario, consider using `ov::InferRequest::set_callback` method to set a callback which is  called upon completion of the request:

 @sphinxdirective